-Usually a typical palace furniture tends to be definied as having a “baroque” style.
+Usually a typical palace furniture (for example a console table) tends to be definied as having a “baroque” style.
 Often is defined as baroque whatever has a very luxuriously and decorated appearance, but looking more carefully we see that they own different styles.

 The Royal Palace of Caserta due to its history and vicissitudes(italian language page) gives to the visitor the unique opportunity to see the evolution of taste since the later Baroque style up to the nineteenth century revivals.

 - Legs with a shape of a truncated cone;

 - Grooves of the legs resembling the columns of Greek and Roman temples;

 - Horizontal and linear decorative fascia with all the same repeated elements.